EvolvingLMMs-Lab/lean-runner/docs/quick-start.md

 ## Client

-使用 PyPI 安装 Lean-Runner 的 client 端。
+Install the Lean-Runner client from PyPI:

 === "pip"